NickleDave/birdsong-recognition-dataset/README.md

 The code for the network can be found here:
 <https://github.com/takuya-koumura/birdsong-recognition>

 The original code was released under the GNU license:
 <https://github.com/takuya-koumura/birdsong-recognition/blob/master/LICENSE>

-The `koumura` module is used in the [`hybrid-vocal-classifier`](https://hybrid-vocal-classifier.readthedocs.io/en/latest/) and [`songdeck`](https://github.com/NickleDave/songdeck) libraries.
+The `koumura` module is used with the [`conbirt`](https://github.com/NickleDave/conbirt) package to make the repository a dataset available in the [`hybrid-vocal-classifier`](https://hybrid-vocal-classifier.readthedocs.io/en/latest/) and [`songdeck`](https://github.com/NickleDave/songdeck) libraries.